Covid-19 is an illness that can affect human lungs and airways.

 - Cyber-security threats often accompany a crisis, including computer viruses, phishing and scam emails and coronavirus related “ransomware”.

-The following working arrangements will be put in place to support homeworking:
+The following working arrangements will be put in place to support flexible working:

-- Replace all face-to-face meetings (team and customer) with video calls
+- Replace face-to-face meetings, where possible (internal and external) with video calls

 Infection Prevention, Cleaning and Staff Safety in the workplace

-XR Covid-19 Response Team to reinforce key public health messages to all staff when in the workplace:
+The XR Covid-19 Response Team will reinforce key public health messages to all staff when in the workplace:

-XR Covid-19 Response Team will implement Public Health England (PHE) guidance for Employers and Businesses on Coronavirus, including the following key safety precautions:
+XR Covid-19 Response Team will implement guidance, including the following key safety precautions:

 Workplace Social Distancing

-Staff are required to practice effective social distancing while in and around the workplace, while involved in work activities and when travelling to and from work, whenever possible, by:
+Staff are encouraged to be mindful of others personal space while in and around the workplace, while involved in work activities and when travelling to and from work, whenever possible, by:

 - Avoiding nonessential contact with others (e.g. handshakes, hugs etc)

-- Observe 2-meter distancing in all communal areas (e.g. lifts, corridors)
+- Be mindful in communal areas (e.g. lifts, corridors)

 XR Covid-19 Response Team will be making regular checks to ensure:

-- Environmental cleaning is increased, especially in and around toilets and kitchens; with special attention paid to frequently touched surfaces such as door handles, toilet flush handles, light switches, etc
+- Regular environmental cleaning, especially in and around toilets and kitchens; with special attention paid to frequently touched surfaces such as door handles, toilet flush handles, light switches, etc

 - Toilet inspections are increased to check for cleanliness/adequate stock of soap/toilet paper, etc